pjchung/pjchung.github.io/_posts/2014-10-24-heller-myotomy.md

 categories: procedures
 ---

+## History

+* First described by Ernst Heller in 1913

 ## Indications

 * ***See [Benign Esophageal Disease]({% post_url 2014-10-21-benign-esophageal-diseases %})***
 * Long term success is achieved in approximately 90 - 95% of patients undergoing Open Heller Myotomy
 * **Laparoscopic Heller Myotomy** is comparable to Open
 * Patients with a **Sigmoid Esophagus** should first undergo a Myotomy then Esophagectomy if the symptoms do not resolve
+* Myotomy should extend from 4 - 8 cm on esophageal aspect and 2 - 3 cm on the stomach
+* Usually combined with a **[antireflux procedure]()**
+  * Toupet Fundoplication
+    * Improved long-term reflux control
+    * Better visualization of the myotomy
+    * More robust anti-reflux valve
+  * Dor Fundoplication
+    * Less disruption of hiatal anatomy
+    * Fundal coverage of esophageal mucosa after myotomy

 ## Procedure